 Do you charge fees for planning my vacation?

 Some agencies charge their clients fees for their services because of the time spent conducting research and making arrangements for your travels, but I do not.
-The only aspect of travel that I must charge for are airline tickets because the airlines do not work with travel agents by compensating us for our time and services.
+When coordinating destination weddings, we require a $500 retainer that will be paid towards the final balance for the travel package.

 If you don’t charge fees, how do you make money?

 I am paid by the suppliers I represent as a travel consultant.
 I tell clients to think of me as a temporary employee of the supplier I am representing (such as Apple Vacations, Globus, Royal Caribbean, Celebrity, Holland America, etc.) , so they pay me for my time spent selling their product.
 This is in no way reflected in the quote I give you for your vacation - pricing is exactly the same whether you work with me or book on your own through the supplier's website or 1-800 number.

 Are you able to get pricing I find on the internet?
 Do you get better deals?

 If you see a price quote on a supplier website (i.e. Princess, Royal Caribbean, Apple, etc.) I will be able to offer you that price as well - sales and specials included.
 Remember, suppliers want you to work with travel agents and many of these companies are extremely supportive of agencies and view us as valuable assets.
 On the other hand, there are various sites on the internet offering outstanding deals on hotels, cruises, etc. and while some of these can be completely legitimate, we tell people to use caution and speak to us first.